 First, download the Pinterest file, it’s a small HTML, just click “Download Verification File” as this example.

 Now, that you have the file, let’s upload it to your blog.
-So, login to your cPanel account (hosting), and find the “File Manager” and click on it.
+So, log in to your cPanel account (hosting), and find the “File Manager” and click on it.

 You will get the blog root files that are located in the main directory.
-You don’t have to do anything, keep the page as it, and click on the “Upload” icon in the top of the page exactly, as the next screenshot from the cPanel file manager.
+You don’t have to do anything, keep the page as it, and click on the “Upload” icon at the top of the page exactly, as the next screenshot from the cPanel file manager.

-Finally, you’ll get a new window, where you can upload the file from your computer, by clicking “Choose File button”.
+Finally, you’ll get a new window, where you can upload the file from your computer, by clicking the “Choose File button”.

 Again, if you get a verification error, then it will be caused by any of the WordPress caching plugins.
-You can solve the problem, by disabling them permanently, until you succeed the verification.
+You can solve the problem, by disabling them permanently, until you succeed in the verification.